rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 We have a widget with a button and a text (note: no canvas panel is required, you can remove it).

 The QuestionTable variable is a LuaValue marked as 'Expose on Spawn'.
-To generate a questione widget we need to pass it a lua table (well an array) composed of 2 items: the first one is the content of the button text, the second is a lua function triggered when the user click on the question/choice/answer (spoiler: the 'Question' name is probably not a good choice as no questions will be generated in the examples, only answers and choices :( )
+To generate a question widget we need to pass it a lua table (well an array) composed of 2 items: the first one is the content of the button text, the second is a lua function triggered when the user click on the question/choice/answer (spoiler: the 'Question' name is probably not a good choice as no questions will be generated in the examples, only answers and choices :( )

 Now the DialogueScreen Widget: